stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 ## Extra: How the TF Code Works

-The tasks for TF are provided by [my template for a TF project](https://github.com/stuartellis/tf-tasks).
+The tasks for TF are provided by [my tooling template](https://github.com/stuartellis/tf-tasks).

 I have made several decisions in the example TF code for this project: